 Family Visitation in Long-term Care and Assisted Living

-Effective July 19, the following visitation restrictions will apply to all long-term care and registered seniors’ assisted living settings in BC:
+Effective March 18, the following will apply to all long-term care and registered seniors’ assisted living settings in BC:

 These templates are designed to answer visitors’ biggest questions and reduce demands on care staff.